VernierST/godirect-examples/web_vpython/readme.md

 - `gdx.read()`
 - `gdx.vp_get_slider_period()`

 A simple example that uses these functions is shown below.
-In this example, the length of the VPython box object is controlled by the sensor data.
+In this example, the length of a VPython box object is controlled by sensor data.

 <img src="../images/vpython_box.png" alt="VPython box" width="600" height="240"/>